Newsletter January 2013

-I myself have been asked to stop taking photos at the scene of an accident and felt sure that I was quite within my rights to do so in a public place.
+I myself have been asked to stop taking photos at the scene of an accident.
+Feeling sure that I was quite within my rights to do so in a public place, I continued.
 Sure, after 9/11 in the US and 7/7 in London, England, we were told of new counter-terrorism laws with emphasis on photography.

 However, I always thought to myself that if I was a terrorist looking to cause mayhem, the last thing I would do would be to look conspicuous with a huge DSLR and telephoto lens.
 I would like to think I was more intelligent than that.
 Please note, I am not a terrorist!

-Anyway, after some research, I came across the metropolitan police website where, in black and white, they have a rundown of “The Metropolitan Police Service’s approach towards photography in public places is a subject of regular debate” and here it is:
+Anyway, after some research, I came across the metropolitan police website.
+On there, in black and white, they have a rundown of "The Metropolitan Police Service's approach towards photography in public places is a subject of regular debate".

 I would suggest printing a copy of this off and keeping it in your camera bag should the need ever arise.
 Much better to carry this around than go through all the hassle of arguing on the street.
 You could even have this in your favourites or as a PDF on your Smartphone for easy access.

 A wedding photographer in Australia has been sued $6,700 for missing many of the key moments at a wedding including the kiss.
 This is a serious issue and one to take heed off if you are just starting out in weddings.

 Of course, you could always get a copy of the our DVD's to ensure this never happens to you (plug, plug).